Tree preservation in Randwick

 - Other sections of the DCP for specific development types, locations or sites, if relevant to the DA.

-Development consent is required for tree works to ANY tree within a Heritage Conservation Area, if the tree is or forms part of a Heritage Item, if the tree is listed on Council's Register of Significant Trees or if the tree is or forms part of an Aboriginal object or is within an Aboriginal place of heritage significance.
+Development consent is required for tree works to ANY tree within a Heritage Conservation Area, if the tree is or forms part of a Heritage Item, if the tree is listed on Council's Register of Significant Trees or if the tree is or forms part of an Aboriginal object or is within an Aboriginal place of heritage significance, where those tree works will have an impact on heritage significance or amenity.

 Development consent is also required for tree works on land that is listed on the State Heritage List.
 Any such application will require referral to the NSW Heritage Office and an additional fee of $320 must be paid to the NSW Heritage Office as a separate cheque.